 Check out this Blueprint post on embroidery stitches if you are new to embroidery.
 Practice on some scrap fabric before you start your main piece to find out what stitches and thickness of thread you want to use.

 - Print design and trace onto tracing paper.

 - [This method only works with light coloured fabrics, for dark fabrics you will have to use embroidery stabiliser] Stick paper to a window and stick fabric over the top.
 Do this on a sunny day to make it easier to see the lines.

 Pro tip– go over the lines with a felt pen after you’ve traced the design to make it easier to see.

-- Trace design onto fabric using a pencil.
+- Trace design onto fabric using a pencil or erasable pen.